apache/ambari/ambari-views/docs/index.md

 ###API

 #####Get Views
 The user may query for all of the deployed views.
-Note that views are a top level resources (they are not sub-resources of a cluster).
+Note that views are a top-level resources (they are not sub-resources of a cluster).

     GET http://<server>:8080/api/v1/views/